RaphHaddad/blog/content/post/demystifying-software-versioning.md

 110319504efd76a2bbadd61af4c46562577bd15d.

 The list goes on, and the jargon more vague as our industry matures.
-For many within software development (both technical and non-technical) this can become overwhelming.
+For many within software product development (both technical and non-technical) this can become overwhelming.
 In this post, I've attempted to make concise the most common forms of versioning in the hope that it will help cut through the jargon, and streamline understanding of versioning within software delivery.

+<sub>Recently, I've written many posts that attempt to make technical concepts
+more accessible to the general public.
+They can all be found under the hash tag [demystifying](http://localhost:1313/tags/demystifying/) on this blog.<sub>

 ## Versioning

 <sub>Feel free to skip this section if a general explanation on versioning is
 not required.<sub>

-When an artifact or asset is versioned; be it code, a document, or even a material object; the state of it, at that particular time is persisted.
+When an artifact or asset is versioned, such as: code, a document, or even a material object; the state of it, at that particular time is persisted.
 These two attributes: the state of the artifact and the time of which it is captured means that every single version of an asset is unique.